Transport in Wales: Ports

-Milford Haven is the fourth-largest port in the UK in terms of tonnage, and the busiest for oil products.
-Newport is the busiest UK port for iron and steel, and Port Talbot is the third-busiest for ores.
-Port Talbot has the deepest berthing facilities in the Severn estuary and is one of only a few harbours in the UK capable of handling Capesize vessels of up to 170,000 tonnes deadweight (DWT) In 2005, the freight tonnage share of Welsh ports was:
+Milford Haven is the fourth-largest port in the UK in terms of tonnage and the busiest for oil products.
+Newport is the busiest in the UK for iron and steel, and Port Talbot is the third-busiest for ores.
+Port Talbot has the deepest berthing facilities in the Severn estuary and is one of only a few harbours in the UK capable of handling Capesize vessels of up to 170,000 tonnes deadweight (DWT).

+In 2005, the freight tonnage share of Welsh ports was: